Computer hardware for business

 You can also use external plug-ins, such as USB memory sticks and portable external hard drives, to supplement your computer's storage requirements.

 The monitor is the computer's display screen.
 Most modern monitors use some form of Liquid Crystal Display (LCD) technology.
 Monitors are normally measured diagonally in inches - typically 22, 24 or 27 inches.
 Larger or ultra wide-screen monitors allow you to compare two documents on-screen.
-The different LCD technology used depend on cost and if you require true colour reproduction or high screen refresh rates are essential.
+Which LCD technology you should use will depend on the cost of it, and whether you require true colour reproduction or high screen refresh rates.

 The aspect ratio of a monitor is the proportion of image width to height.
 A common aspect ratio for monitors is 16:9 but other aspect ratios may be required for specialist purposes such as CCTV monitoring or movie editing.